The Shipping Law Review: USA

-An interesting recent phenomenon is the extension of the COGSA, its defences and limits to inland portions of the carriage of goods under a 'through bill of lading'.
+An interesting phenomenon is the extension of the COGSA, its defences and limits to inland portions of the carriage of goods under a 'through bill of lading'.
 A through bill of lading is issued for the 'door-to-door' transportation of goods whereas a 'port-to-port' bill of lading covers transportation from loading to unloading.
-In Norfolk Southern Railway Co v.
+In 2004, in Norfolk Southern Railway Co v.
 Kirby, the US Supreme Court held that a through bill of lading was a maritime contract and therefore the COGSA limits could apply to a rail company that was not a party to the bill of lading.
 The Kirby decision was reinforced by the Supreme Court's decision in 2010 in Kawasaki Kisen Kaisha Ltd v.
 Regal-Beloit Corp, which extended the reach of a forum selection clause to a rail company under a through bill of lading.

 iii Cargo claims